sagemath/trac_to_gh/Issue 691.md

 # Issue 691: .coefficients() for EisensteinSeries does not return requested coefficients

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/691

 Original creator: mhansen